kubecost/docs/aws-cloud-integrations.md

 * **Resolution:** Previously, if you ran a query without specifying a value for query result location, and the query result location setting was not overridden by a workgroup, Athena created a default location for you.
 Now, before you can run an Athena query in a region in which your account hasn't used Athena previously, you must specify a query result location, or use a workgroup that overrides the query result location setting.
 While Athena no longer creates a default query results location for you, previously created default `aws-athena-query-results-MyAcctID-MyRegion` locations remain valid and you can continue to use them.
 The bucket should be in the format of: `aws-athena-query-results-MyAcctID-MyRegion` It may also be required to remove and reinstall Kubecost.
 If doing this please remeber to backup ETL files prior or contact support for additional assistance.
 See also this AWS doc on [specifying a query result location](https://docs.aws.amazon.com/athena/latest/ug/querying.html#query-results-specify-location).

-#### Missing Athena Column
+#### Missing Athena column

 * **Symptom:** A similar error to this will be shown on the Diagnostics page under Pricing Sources or in the Kubecost `cost-model` container logs.

 {% code overflow="wrap" %}
 ```
 QueryAthenaPaginated: query execution error: no query results available for query <Athena Query ID>

-Checking the athena logs we see a syntax error:
+Checking the Athena logs we see a syntax error:

 SYNTAX_ERROR: line 4:3: Column 'line_item_resource_id' cannot be resolved

 This query ran against the "<DB Name>" database, unless qualified by the query